 An applicant for licensure shall arrange for the submission of following documentation directly from the source:

-An official transcript and Course of Study Form sent directly from each educational institution attended and listed on your application, indicating all graduate level coursework completed and graduate degree(s) conferred;
+An official transcript and Course of Study Form sent directly from each educational institution attended indicating all graduate level coursework completed and graduate degree(s) conferred;

-Verification, sent directly from each state licensing authority where a license, certificate or registration as a professional counselor is, or has ever been.
+Verification, sent directly from each state licensing authority where a license, certificate or registration as a professional counselor is, or has ever been held.
 Most jurisdictions charge a fee for this service.
 Please contact the jurisdiction prior to submission of the form;

 A score report for the NCE or NCMHCE sent directly to this Department from the NBCC;